The Tea Project: Part 1, Fall 2020

 Optional 3 graduate credits $375

-Through a series of monthly workshops, site visits, group conversations and consultations, students will learn how to:
+Through a series of weekly lessons, videos, readings, explorations, group conversations and one-on-one consultations, students will familiarize with how to:

 Incorporate herbal tea + mindfulness practices as a daily practice in the classroom

 Utilize sensory integration as a primary part of their learning process.

 Identify local wild and cultivated medicinal tea plants

 Harvest, dry and formulate tea plants for the whole class community

 Utilize a botanical and herbal action vocabulary to describe and identify specific plants which impart specific actions to the physiology

 Gain an understanding of human physiology and anatomy of the body systems through the lens of the herbal actions in the body